 A lifelong resident of the Prairie State, Lindorf Osborn Whitnel was born in the town of Vienna, Illinois on February 4, 1862, the son of David Tullis and Parmelia Caldwell Whitnel.
 Lindorf received his education in Vienna public schools and later studied at the Normal School in Danville, Illinois from 1881-1883.

 The 1900 Congressional election stands as the only time Lindorf Whitnel ran for political office, and in 1904 he began renewed success as a railroad attorney, joining up with the Missouri Pacific Railway.
-He later became general attorney for this railroad and also served as a district attorney for the St. Louis Southwestern Railway for a number of years.
-In 1912 Whitnel served as a Democratic Presidential Elector at large for Illinois, and is listed as such in the 1914 Blue Book of the State of Illinois.
+He later became the general attorney for this railroad and also served as a district attorney for the St. Louis Southwestern Railway for a number of years.
+In 1912 Whitnel served as a Democratic Presidential Elector at large for Illinois, casting his ballot for Woodrow Wilson.

 In 1919 Whitnel formed a law partnership with his second eldest son Josiah, operating out of East St. Louis, Illinois.
 In the year before his death, Lindorf and his wife are recorded as attending an American Bar Association conference in London.
 While visiting here Whitnel took sick with a "sinus complaint" that later turned into a more serious illness after he returned home to Illinois.
 This unknown illness eventually claimed Whitnel's life on December 15, 1924 at age 61.
 His obituary in the Edwardsville, Illinois Intelligencer notes that he expired at a hospital in East St. Louis and was later buried at the Mt.
 Hope Cemetery in Belleville, Illinois.
 Whitnel's wife Amanda, daughter Ella and sons Josiah and George all survived him, and the first three mentioned are interred at Mt.
 Hope.